mParticle/docs/src/pages/guides/data-master/index.md

 ### Getting Started

-To drive value from Data Plans, you can follow a simple three step process:
+To start using Data Plans, you can follow these steps:

 1. **Create** a Data Plan that captures your expectations for incoming data.
 1. **Activate** your plan to start verifying incoming data against your expectations.
-Note that you will need a developer to complete this step.
+1. **Validate** your incoming data with the expectations you've defined in your plan.
+You'll need a developer to complete this step.
 1. **Monitor** your event stream over time to measure and continuously improve the quality of your data.
+1. **Update** your data plan as the data you collect changes over time.

 #### Step 1: Create your plan

-As you use plans, you may find it better to adhere to a single plan or create multiple plans.
+As you use plans, you may find it better to adhere to a single plan or to create multiple plans.
 You can choose to have all of your feeds and inputs share the same plan, or create a unique plan for every individual client-side and server-side input.
 A few common cases could be:

 - Your web app(s) may have slight variations to data collection as compared to your mobile app(s).
 - You have a specific server-side feed that collects a different set of data from your client-side inputs.
 You may wish to ensure that each feed sticks only to its intended Data Points.